storageos/deploy/k8s/deploy-storageos/etcd-helpers/etcd-ansible-systemd/README.md

 BE USED FOR PRODUCTION!
 You need to create your own CA either with your own tools or using the script below.

-To create your own CA, run `sudo ansible-playbook create_ca.yaml`
+To create your own CA, run `ansible-playbook create_ca.yaml`

+NOTE: The script uses docker locally, make sure it is installed and properly configured.

 The CA files will be created in `./roles/tls_cert/files`